This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 In short, the best time of the year to travel to the Northern Territory capital, is winter.
-Mid-June through to the end of August or, if you don’t mind slightly higher temperatures, a month or so either side of winter.
+Mid-June through to the end of August or, if you don’t mind slightly higher temperatures throughout the day.

 While the southern states are rugging up for winter, Darwin temperatures average between 18-30 degrees Celsius.
 With little to no humidity or rain during this part of the year, it is considered perfect weather!

 Effectively, we have only two seasons in our weather cycle each year – a ‘wet’ and a ‘dry’ season.
 Hot and not-so-hot.
 It’s simple for wardrobe choices.

 The ‘dry’ season is the weather all Top-Enders live for.

 Legend has it that the first dragonfly sighted, heralds the end of the ‘wet’ and celebrates the incoming ‘dry’ season.

 Darwin locals watch for the indicators of oncoming temperate weather and are quick to claim the first sightings of dragonflies.

 Just a bit of fun we have with our visitors but it’s true, one morning you’ll wake up to the cool weather change and hear us all exclaim ‘ahh, the ‘Dry’ is here’!

 Strange as it may seem, it’s like flicking a switch.
 Almost instantly, the humidity is gone, the temperatures are mild and the cool ocean breezes create the true tropical living that we all love.

 The ‘dry’ season falls between May and September.
 It’s a time when the Top End of Australia experiences low humidity and almost no rainfall.